lopopylopy/mrbreakfasts_free_prompts/README.md

 - Generic game pad
 - Keyboard and mouse

-### 🪛 How is the Source made?
+### 🖌️ How is the Source made?
 The source was designed in [Inkscape](https://inkscape.org/).
 The assets are created with fill gradients, strokes, and the Poppins font.
-The gradients are locked and shared between the assets, allowing for easy edits of the dark and light color schemes.
+The gradients are locked and globally shared between assets, allowing for easy edits of the dark and light color schemes.

 Here's an example of a generic light button: